 He who gathers in summer is a son who acts wisely, But he who sleeps in harvest is a son who acts shamefully.

 Athletes work very hard to avoid moral failures and rule violations because those things disgrace your team.
 It is sad when you have given so much of your time and energy to be disqualified because you didn’t follow a rule.
 If you can discipline yourself physically, then you should be able to discipline yourself morally.
-For Christians, we should strive to live our lives in such a way that we can avoid bringing shame to ourselves and to the God we serve.
-If your life was put on TV for all to see, would you be proud or ashamed?
+For Christians, we should strive to live our lives so that we can avoid bringing shame to ourselves and the God we serve.
+If your life was put on TV for all to see, what would you want to change?

 2 Corinthians 13:1-14